-The choice of rank (i.e., the range of modes to retain) for the low-rank representation of the data is done on the basis of 1) the observance of the spatial and temporal modes and their scales and variance, 2) the rapid decline of singular values per rank number, 3) from the turbulence energy spectra dependency on the rank number, and 4) post-result evaluation of optimal values for best SHRED performance.
+The choice of rank (i.e., the range of modes to retain) for the \ajo{ compressed, } low-rank representation of the data is done on the basis of 1) the observance of the spatial and temporal modes and their scales and variance, 2) the rapid decline of singular values per rank number, 3) from the turbulence \djo{energy }spectra dependency on the rank number, and 4) post-result evaluation of optimal values for best SHRED performance.
 From a computational perspective (points 1 \& 2), the optimal low-rank representation contains the relevant modes and covers most of the cumulative sum of the singular values.
-From a fluid mechanics perspective (point 3), we want to choose a rank truncation that matches the original spectrum well into the upper part of the inertial range.
-The results in Figs. \ref{fig:SVD_DNS} and \ref{fig:SVD_Exp} suggest that rank 250 is sufficient for the S2 case, and rank 100 is sufficient for E2.
-This corresponds to a cutoff at normalized wavenumber $k_cL_{\infty} \approx 6$.
-Hence, all scales down to a sixth of the integral length scale are resolved.
-A parametric study of SHRED performance for different rank truncations is included in the appendix \ref{sec:app1}.
-We find that the performance of SHRED decreases past a certain rank value, with the exact value depending on the flow case.
-Taking this into account, we choose the low-rank representation of the data to be truncated as listed in Table \ref{tab:SVD_rank}.
-We note that for experimental cases, we choose a rather low rank, with only a cumulative sum of singular values of $45$ to $50$ percent.
-This is because the noise present in the experimental data makes it significantly harder to handle higher-rank data in these cases than in the data from the DNS.
+From a fluid mechanics perspective (point 3), we want to choose a rank \ajo{ of } truncation that \ajo{ yields a compressed dataset which } matches the original spectrum well into the upper part of the inertial range.
+The results in Figs. \ref{fig:SVD_DNS} and \ref{fig:SVD_Exp} suggest that rank 250 is sufficient for the S2 \replace{case}{ dataset } , and rank 100 is sufficient for E2.
+This corresponds to a cutoff at normalized wavenumber $k_cL_{\infty}$ \akr{ roughly equal to $3$--$10$, where $k_c$ is the wavenumber where the 1D turbulence spectra of the compressed and uncompressed data first deviate by more than 10\% (see \S \ref{subsec:PSD}) } .
+Hence, all scales down to a \akr{ third } of the integral length scale \akr{ for DNS, and sixth to tenth for experiments, } \dkr{,} are resolved.
+A parametric study of SHRED performance for different \rjo{ rank truncations }{levels of compression} is included in the appendix \ref{sec:app1}.
+We find that the performance of SHRED decreases \rjo{ past }{when the rank we set for compression is higher than} a certain \djo{ rank } value \ajo{ i.e., when the level of compression is too low } , with the exact value \replace{depending on the flow case. }{ being different for each flow. } Taking this into account, we choose the low-rank representation of the data to be truncated as listed in Table \ref{tab:SVD_rank}.
+We note that for experimental